giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

 <a href="/assets/images/volatility/notepad.jpeg"><img src="/assets/images/volatility/notepad.jpeg" margin="0 250px 0" width="100%"/></a>

 After obtaining the memory dump, it was time to start writing the plugin.
 On a general level, the plugin is meant to work similarly as described in the book.
-First, it should identify the PID of the process where `ImageBaseFile="notepad.exe"`.
+First, it should identify the PID of the process where `ImageBaseFile=="notepad.exe"`.
 Then it should list all of the Virtual Address Descriptors (VAD) for the process, and search them for the text we wrote in Notepad.
 VADs are data structures maintained by the Windows OS that "track reserved or committed, virtually contiguous collection of pages".
 These can basically be thought of as chunks of memory pages used for a common purpose and containing extra meta-information on top of the raw memory contents.

 I created a plugin file under `volatility3/volatility3/plugins/windows/notepad.py` which implements the `ReadNotepad` class.
 As per Volatility documentation, a plugin class has to inherit from `plugins.PluginInterface` and must implement a `get_requirements` method.
 Another requirement I came across, was that the class must contain a `_required_framework_version` attribute, specifying the Volatility 3 version to work with (2.0.0 in my case).